This tour plan takes on a Whisky Tasting Tour around Scotland's famous Speyside distilleries.

 Speyside to Royal Deeside -

-Once in Royal Deeside, you can follow our short tour route suggestion for a visit to Balmoral castle (open April - July) and a drive around the beautiful mix of mountain and forest scenery that has attracted to the Royal Family to holiday here continually since the 1850's.
+Once in Royal Deeside, you can follow our short driving tour suggestion for a visit to Balmoral castle (open April - July) and exploration of the beautiful mountain and forest scenery that has attracted to the Royal Family to holiday here continually since the 1850's.

 Stopover in Braemar / Ballater / Aboyne area